GrinonBarrett/Taksidos/Placeholder Creature.md

 #### Special Features

-**Fiendish Nature**: The infernal diva's fiendish nature bestows it with a few particular features;
+**Fiendish Nature**: The nosoferai's fiendish nature bestows it with a few particular features;
  • Do not need to eat, sleep, or breathe.
 They do still need to relax to rest.
  • Is not subject to bleeding.
  • Is immune to diseases, poisons, and venom.